Home / Undergrad / Undergraduate – University of Windsor

 We admit all academically qualified students, regardless of accessibility need, and attempt to ensure equal access to all programs.
 Most buildings on campus are wheelchair accessible.

-Through Student Accessibility Services (SAS), we provide a variety of services and accommodations to eliminate, as much as possible, the effect of a disability.
+Through Student Accessibility Services (SAS), we provide a variety of services and accommodations to support student success.
 These services include:

 • note-takers,